 Every month we hear news about the discovery of new malware on Linux.
 But after all, Linux is really immune to virus or not?
 You’ve probably heard that “Linux has no viruses” more than once, but this is true?
 The answer is almost.

 There are a few dozen known viruses for Linux (compared to about 200,000 in Windows) but most of them are dead now.
+You can click here to get a full list of them and their histories.
 So in reality there may be one or two live viruses for Linux while in Windows there is more than anyone can count.
 Why?
 Well, there are a few reasons for this, and the most cited response by Windows users is that Linux has so few users that’s why no one cares to make a virus for it.
 Nonsense.
 The truth is below:-

 ALSO READ: 15 Interesting Facts About Linux

 - Compared to Windows, it is extremely difficult to create a virus for Linux.

 - The Linux security framework makes it much more complicated for users to install a virus on Linux.